lsst/ctrl_bps/doc/lsst.ctrl.bps/quickstart.rst

     Number of cpus that a single Quantum execution of a particular pipetask will need (e.g., 1).

+**preemptible**, optional
+    A flag indicating whether a job can be safely preempted.
+Defaults to True which means that unless indicated otherwise any job in the workflow can be safely preempted.

 **uniqProcName**
     Used when giving names to graphs, default names to output files, etc.  If not specified by user, BPS tries to use ``outCollection`` with '/' replaced